 - Typically, you don’t need to buy a hot wallet.
 They are apps that are freely downloaded to your computer, phone or browser.

 - Hardware wallets will cost.
-Should be obvious why.
+It should be obvious why.

-- Most all wallet will have transaction fees.
+- Most all wallets will have transaction fees.

 Fees are usually determined as follows

 - Exchanges may apply a small fee for using their service for transactions.

 - All transactions must be confirmed by the network of the coin being sent.
 Most coin networks apply a small fee to this confirmation process.
 The rate depends on the network.